opf/openproject/docs/release-notes/13-4-0/README.md

 Before upgrading, please do the following:

 1. Remove traces of the GitLab integration in your **Gemfile.lock** and **Gemfile.modules**.
 See [btey/openproject-gitlab-integration#configuration](https://github.com/btey/openproject-gitlab-integration?tab=readme-ov-file#configuration)
-2. Remove the module code traces of the GitLab integration. `rm -rf /path/to/openproject/modules/gitlab_integration`
+2. Remove the module code traces of the GitLab integration by running this command: `rm -rf /path/to/openproject/modules/gitlab_integration`

 </div>